plutov/practice-go/sumdecimal/README.md

 ### Sum Decimal

 You are given a number `n`.
 Your task is to return the sum of the first 1000 decimal places of the square root of `n`.
+The most difficult part in Go is to get the `Sqrt` with arbitrary precision.

 ### Example